lucas-diedrich/alphapept-website/content/_index.md

 {{< ecosystem-card >}}

-The **alpha-ρ ecosystem** (_pronounce: alpha-pro ecosystem_) represents an integrated ecoysystem of state-of-the-art scientific software tools designed for proteomics research and mass spectrometry data analysis. **Our mission** is to provide researchers with powerful, user-friendly, interoperable, and open-source software that advances the field of proteomics.
+The **alpha-ρ ecosystem** (_pronounce: alpha-pro ecosystem_) is an integrated ecoysystem of state-of-the-art scientific software tools designed for proteomics research and mass spectrometry data analysis. **Our mission** is to provide researchers with powerful, user-friendly, interoperable, and open-source software that advances the field of proteomics.

 ---